nikkeisadev/Fishingline/documents/IDEAS.md

 # Ideas about the project 🐠
-> Donations, Advertiesemts, Login infos.
+> Donations, Advertiesemts, Login infos, Chats and Posts.

 ## Donations, and Advertisements 📑
 Advertising different topics related to fishing -> Donations